cortoproject/corto/README.md

 Cortex is a feature-rich playground designed for fast-paced, technology-heavy environments with rapidly evolving requirements and short delivery timescales.
 With code generation, document generation, a test framework, profiling, visualization tools and package management, the platform gives entrepreneurs a definitive competitive edge in getting that next big thing out of the door.
 Oh, and it's free.

 Currently Cortex is in alpha.
 It is expected to reach v1.0 status by the end of 2015.
+The current release supports only 32/64 bit Linux.

 ### Getting started
-Cortex is currently only provided for 32/64 bit Linux.
 Download and unpack Cortex on your machine.
 Run the following commands to build it:
 ```
 source configure